Rita Dove

 Rita Frances Dove (born August 28, 1952) is an American poet and essayist.
-From 1993 to 1995, she served as Poet Laureate Consultant in Poetry to the Library of Congress.
-She is the first African American to have been appointed since the position was created by an act of Congress in 1986 from the previous "consultant in poetry" position (1937–86).
-Dove also received an appointment as "special consultant in poetry" for the Library of Congress's bicentennial year from 1999 to 2000.
-Dove is the second African American to receive the Pulitzer Prize for Poetry, in 1987, and she served as the Poet Laureate of Virginia from 2004 to 2006.
-Since 1989, she has been teaching at the University of Virginia in Charlottesville, where she held the chair of Commonwealth Professor of English from 1993 to 2020; as of 2020, she holds the chair of Henry Hoyns Professor of Creative Writing.
+She served as poet laureate consultant in poetry to the Library of Congress from 1993 to 1995, becoming the first African American appointed to the position after it was established in 1986.
+(Note: The previous consultant in poetry position existed from 1937 to 1986.
+Robert Hayden had served as the first non-white consultant in poetry from 1976 to 1978.)
+In 1987, she became the second African American to receive the Pulitzer Prize for Poetry.
+Dove was special consultant in poetry to the Library of Congress during its bicentennial year (1999–2000) and served as Poet Laureate of Virginia from 2004 to 2006.
+She has been teaching at the University of Virginia since 1989.

 Early life

-Rita Dove was born in Akron, Ohio, to Ray Dove, one of the first African-American chemists to work in the U.S. tire industry (as a research chemist at Goodyear), and Elvira Hord, who achieved honors in high school and would share her passion for reading with her daughter.
-In 1970, Dove graduated from Buchtel High School as a Presidential Scholar.
-Later, Dove graduated summa cum laude with a B.A. from Miami University in 1973.
-From 1974 to 1975 she held a Fulbright Scholarship from University of Tübingen, Germany.
-She received her MFA from the Iowa Writers' Workshop at the University of Iowa in 1977.
+Rita Dove was born on August 28, 1952, in Akron, Ohio.
+Her father, Ray Dove, was one of the first African-American chemists to work in the U.S. tire industry as a research chemist at Goodyear, while her mother, Elvira Hord, achieved honors in high school and would share her passion for reading with her daughter.

+Dove graduated from Buchtel High School in 1970 as a Presidential Scholar and received a Bachelor of Arts summa cum laude from Miami University in 1973.
+From 1974 to 1975, she held a Fulbright Scholarship at the University of Tübingen in Germany.
+She received her Master of Fine Arts from the Iowa Writers' Workshop at the University of Iowa in 1977.